vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 * VSecM Sentinel logs now have a correlation ID to make it easier to trace logs initiated by different requests.
 * Improvements to the logging-and-auditing-related code.
-* Deleting a VSecM Safe “secret” now also deletes the associated Kubernetes secret, if it exists.
+* Deleting a VSecM Safe "secret" now also deletes the associated Kubernetes secret, if it exists.
 * VSecM Safe now has a more robust retry strategy for creating and updating Kubernetes secrets.